 Students on this module will bring together various aspects of their learning.
 They will draw on human and physical knowledge and approaches, with a feature of the module being a UK field-course setting.

-Coastal and River Environments: Processes, Challenges and Management
+Coastal and River Environments: Challenges, Management and Policy

 This module will focus on coastal and river environments as a fascinating context for studying the impact of physical and human processes, and the challenges that these represent.